kzalesak/Schmittsynth/readme.md

 # Schmitt Synth - a digital logic synthesizer

 A simple square-wave synthesizer circuit using inverting gates (Logical NOT, Schmitt triggers) in the 40106 Integrated Circuit and a few discrete components.
 The KiCAD schematic, Printed Circuit Board (PCB) and a cached library are provided.
-This project was developed for the University College London branch of Engineers Without Borders as a basis of a workshop.
+This project was developed for the University College London branch of Engineers Without Borders as a basis for a workshop.

 ## Getting Started